What is a cookie banner?

 How can my website visitor revoke his cookie decision?

-Visitors to your website should be able to revoke their cookie decision just as quickly and easily as you did - this is a result of the GDPR.
+Visitors to your website should be able to revoke the cookie decision as quickly and as easily as you have given it - this results from the GDPR.

 With CCM19 we give you 2 possibilities.

-- Via an automatically displayed icon in the page - which you can also see here in the lower left corner.
-A click on it also opens the consent mask with the corresponding setting options.
+- Via an automatically displayed icon in the page - that you can also see here in the lower left corner.
+A click on it also opens the Consent mask with the corresponding setting options.

-The revocation is of course also documented and can be compared in case of request.
+Of course, the revocation is also documented and can be checked in case of an inquiry.

 What percentage of your visitors fully accept your cookie banners or only the technical minimum depends on very many factors, such as: